Questions that you may have about the SSSP Annual Meeting…. but are too embarrassed to ask

 All program participants (member and non-member) must register by June 1 or their contribution(s) will be deleted from the final program.

 Preregistration ends on July 15.
-Members and non-members may continue to register at the on-site registration rate from July 16-31.
-Online registration will close at midnight (EDT) on Sunday, July 23.
-For those that miss this deadline, they can register on-site at the Montreal Bonaventure Hotel.
+Members and non-members may continue to register at the on-site registration rate from July 16-22.
+Online registration will close at midnight (EDT) on Sunday, July 22.
+Those who miss this deadline can register on-site at the Sheraton Philadelphia Downtown Hotel.
 On-site registration will be open at the following times: